ezat-r/bug-tracker/ReadMe.md

 ### Accounts

 The *Accounts* app was responsible for handling of logging in & out as well as the creation of new Users via the Registration menu.

+*Note:* The code for this app was re-used from an earlier section of the Section 9 Django module.

 ### makePayment

 The *makePayment* app was responsible for taking payments for the *Up Voting* of Feature Requests; the Stripe API was used to handle the payment taking & verification.

+*Note:* The code for this app was re-used from an earlier section of the Section 9 Django module.

 ### Search